Silvestre Reyes Gate: 1st AD, Bliss name gate for 2005 BRAC champion

 |0

-This work, Silvestre Reyes Gate: 1st AD, Bliss name gate for 2005 BRAC champion [Image 5 of 5], by David Poe, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Silvestre Reyes Gate: 1st AD, Bliss name gate for 2005 BRAC champion, by David Poe, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.